 The primary goal of a PMO is to achieve benefits from standardizing and following project management processes, policies and methods.
-For the office to be most effective, it should embody the organization's culture and strategy.
-The popularity of the office has increased, as more companies with PMOs have received returns on investment.
+PMOs are sometimes external to a company.
+Whether internal or outsourced, PMOs should embody the organization's culture and strategy to be most effective.

 PMO roles and responsibilities